Table of Contents

 To avoid any psychological distress as a cause for appetite loss, you should make sure that your cat’s eating arrangement is ideal.
 Set her food in a clean, calm corner of your house that is away from her litter box.
 There shouldn’t be a lot of foot traffic or distractions near her food.

-Evaluate your cat’s environment for causes like a big recent change (arrival of a new pet, moving to a new house, change in her usual food) or other constant factors such as too much noise, poor hygiene, stale air, etc. Keep in mind, cats are extremely empathic and may even mirror their owner’s mood.
+You should also evaluate your cat’s environment for causes like a big recent change (arrival of a new pet, moving to a new house, change in her usual food) or other constant stress factors such as too much noise, poor hygiene, stale air, and more.
+Keep in mind, cats are extremely empathic and may even mirror their owner’s mood.

 How to Tell if Your Cat Is Underweight